-The Matariki Festival is a celebration of friendship, collaboration, arts and harvest – and a time to celebrate the greatness and abundance of culture and talent in New Zealand.
+Matariki, the Māori New Year, is recognised by the rising of a cluster of stars known as the Pleiades that appear in mid-winter.
+The Matariki Festival is a celebration of friendship, collaboration, arts and harvest – and a time to celebrate the abundance of culture and talent in New Zealand.

-Check the 2018 Matariki Events Calendar for events in and around Invercargill.
+Matariki for events in and around Invercargill.

-3pm Lady Friday
+3pm: Lady Friday

 Shopping at local retailers

-Dark Skies Photo Competition Exhibit 62 Esk St (former ASB building)
+Dark Skies Photo Competition Exhibit, 62 Esk St (former ASB building)

 Matariki literally means the ‘eyes of god’ (mata ariki) or ‘little eyes’ (mata riki).
 According to myth, when Ranginui, the sky father, and Papatūānuku, the earth mother, were separated by their children, the god of the winds, Tāwhirimātea, became so angry that he tore out his eyes and threw them into the heavens.

-NOTE: Learn more about Matariki by visiting this section of the Ministry for Culture and Heritage website.
+- Learn more about Matariki by visiting this section of the Ministry for Culture and Heritage website.